 Increased demand for superior quality machines and CNC machines - the domination of industries which require complex products and shapes with extraordinarily high levels of finish have compelled the further growth of the popularity of EDM and specifically wire erosion machining.

 Increased demand for mechanical engineering products - A trend toward lightweight and higher flexibility in machine tools and robotics will increase the need for precision and complex parts.
 Although there has been a poor economic period in Europe recently, Technavio report that the mechanical engineering sector is set to recover somewhat within the next two years.
 These factors plus many other complex aspects are expected to drive the EDM market during the forecasted period leading to 2021 and beyond.

-This growth in the global market and demand for top-quality and advanced wire erosion machines to meet the demands of the; Medical, Aerospace, Electronics, Military, Manufacturing and High Technology Industries, means that EDM machine manufacturers are competing to develop the best machines for the best price.
+This growth in the global market is taking off into the stratosphere and demand for top-quality and advanced wire erosion machines to meet the demands of the; Medical, Aerospace, Electronics, Military, Manufacturing and High Technology Industries, means that EDM machine manufacturers are competing to develop the best machines for the best price.
 This equates to it being the perfect time to either invest in a machine or upgrade an existing machine.

 Wire EDM Machines